 A good way to consolidate the information you have already learned in this TLP is look at how recycling processes are used in a real application, for example the recycling of automobiles.
 Cars are usually designed with a specific lifespan – around 10 years.
 This lifespan is steadily decreasing over time because of the increasing speed of development in automobile manufacture.
-The recycling of automobiles is a success story – since on average today 75% by weight of a car is recycled, the highest for any consumer product.
+The recycling of automobiles is a partial success story – since on average today 75% by weight of a car is recycled.
 Still, the amount recycled will have to increase to meet government targets.
-In the UK, by 2015, 95% by weight of a car has to be recycled.
+In the UK, from 2015, a target of recycling 95% by weight of a car was set.
 Only 10% of this weight can be fuel.

 There are four stages in the recycling of your average car:

 - All fluids are drained from the car, including antifreeze coolant, oil, brake fluid, transmission fluid and washer fluid.
 In theory, distillation could be used to separate out these liquids and separate especially the oil and grease, which can be used again as fuel or lubricant.

 - Easily removable parts of the vehicle are taken out and sorted according to reyclability, whether they can be re-sold (such as the bumpers), or whether they are to be landfilled.
 The glass windows can be recycled, along with the tyres and a few of the polymeric components.

 - Crushing of the remainder of the car.

 - Shredding into small particles.
 These particles can then be sorted by the eddy current separation method explained above, to recover the ferrous and non-ferrous metals from the residual ‘shredder fluff'.